petermchale/pong_RL/README.md

 I present a rigorous mathematical derivation of a reinforcement learning algorithm that learns to beat a computer at Pong.
 This AI does not rely on hand-engineered rules or features; instead, it masters the environment by looking at raw pixels and learning from experience, just as humans do.
-A full description is contained in `analysis.ipynb`.
+A full description is contained in the Jupyter notebook `analysis.ipynb`.
-To see the videos and linked pdfs, please use nbviewer [here](http://nbviewer.jupyter.org/github/petermchale/pong_RL/blob/master/analysis.ipynb).
+To see the videos and linked pdfs in the notebook, please use nbviewer [here](http://nbviewer.jupyter.org/github/petermchale/pong_RL/blob/master/analysis.ipynb).

 # Learning Environment